City and Regional Planning

 Graduates of the program are able to creatively combine planning principles, social and environmental consciousness, and communication to address people’s relationship to their community.

-Students can participate in one of the up to seven study abroad programs annually offered by the Knowlton School.
-Recent programs have taken place in Cuba, Chile, Ghana, Italy, Japan, Taiwan and multiple European countries, with a focus on topics such as sustainable urban planning practices, issues of mass transportation and transit-oriented development, and related themes of architecture and landscape architecture.
+Students are encouraged to participate in a Knowlton-led education abroad program during their time as a student.
+Knowlton programs are traditionally offered during academic breaks, allowing for the greatest flexibility and participation.
+Recent programs include China, Chile, Italy, Peru, Taiwan and tours of multiple European countries, with a focus on topics such as sustainable urban planning practices, issues of mass transportation and transit-oriented development, and related themes of architecture and landscape architecture.

 Students may apply for one of the Knowlton School’s Architecture Research Travel Awards (ARTA) in order to pursue independent travel and research abroad.